JeremyFriesenGitHub/ai-snow-day-predictor/README.md

 ## Documentation
 - For detailed information on project setup, architecture, and usage, please refer to our [Wiki Pages](https://github.com/JeremyFriesenGitHub/ai-snow-day-predictor/wiki).

+## Code of Conduct
+- Our community is dedicated to providing a welcoming and inclusive experience for everyone.
+We expect everyone participating in the A.I.
+Snow Day Predictor project to abide by our Code of Conduct.
+This code outlines our expectations for participant behavior as well as the consequences for unacceptable behavior.
+We invite all those who participate in the A.I.
+Snow Day Predictor to help us create safe and positive experiences for everyone.
+For more details on our community standards, please review the [Code of Conduct](https://github.com/JeremyFriesenGitHub/ai-snow-day-predictor/blob/main/CODE_OF_CONDUCT.md).

 ## Security
 - We take the security of our project seriously.
 Please review our [Security Policy](https://github.com/JeremyFriesenGitHub/ai-snow-day-predictor/blob/main/SECURITY.md) for guidelines on reporting security vulnerabilities.